theonize/Currier/Studies/Identity Crisis/Main.md

 # Intro

-The atheist asks why there is evil in the world.
-Saying it's existence surely means there cannot be a God because an omniscient, omnipotent being could not possibly allow it.
+The atheist asks why there is evil in the world, saying it's existence surely means there cannot be a God because an omniscient, omnipotent being could not possibly allow it.
-The reason (from Genesis 2-3) there is evil is becauss there man has dominion in the Earth and man is depraved.
+The reason (from Genesis 2-3) there is evil is because there man has dominion in the Earth and man is depraved.
-A more pertinent question is why there is any good in the world.
+A more pertinent question is, why there is any good in the world.
 There is no physical or mental basis for it.
-There is no substrate for the universe that can account for ethical goodness.
+There is no substrate of the universe that can account for goodness.
 Yet we see the effects of good.
 As believers we, not denying the war beneath, acknowledge that God imbues good in the world through His charity.
 His desire is to have as many as possible adopted into His family but that process is necessarily fraught with mess because of the delegations to His creatures.